sadeli413/Pasta_Bot/README.txt

 If no hentai is triggered, then give a copypasta based on a copypasta trigger

 HENTAI
-	DESCRIPTION: Only works in NSFW channels.
-Triggered by five or six digit numbers in a message.
+	DESCRIPTION: Triggered by five or six digit numbers in a message.
 Provides the following:
 		- Artist(s) (if applicable)
 		- Title
 		- Link to nhentai page (omit link and make the embed red if the tags include "loli" or "shota")